Al-Baqarah 256: Text and transliteration

-Meanings
+Translation

 Let there be no compulsion in religion, for the truth stands out clearly from falsehood.
 So whoever renounces false gods and believes in God has certainly grasped the firmest, unfailing hand-hold.
 And God is All-Hearing, All-Knowing.

 Let there be no compulsion in religion: Truth stands out clear from Error: whoever rejects evil and believes in Allah hath grasped the most trustworthy hand-hold, that never breaks.
 And Allah heareth and knoweth all things.

 There shall be no compulsion in [acceptance of] the religion.
 The right course has become clear from the wrong.
 So whoever disbelieves in Taghut and believes in Allāh has grasped the most trustworthy handhold with no break in it.
 And Allāh is Hearing and Knowing.

 Context

-According to some commentators, the verse was only directed towards a small group of residents of Medina.
-During the time of prophet, a boy from one of the Muslim families, who had been educated in the town's Jewish schools, decided to depart with the Jewish tribe being expelled from Medina.
-His distraught parents were told by the Prophet in this verse that they could not compel their son to stay.
+According to some commentators, this verse (Quran 2:256) was directed towards a small group of residents of Medina and is related to an incident during the time of the Prophet.
+The incident involved a Muslim boy who had been educated in a Jewish school in Medina and decided to depart with a Jewish tribe that was being expelled from the city.
+When the boy's distraught parents asked the Prophet if they could compel their son to stay, he told them that there is no compulsion in religion, as stated in the verse.